Kingxukai/linux/Documentation/networking/device_drivers/ethernet/freescale/dpaa2/dpio-driver.rst

 Other (dpaa2-fd.h, dpaa2-global.h)
 ----------------------------------

-   Frame descriptor and scatter-gather definitions and the APIs used to manipulate them are defined in dpaa2-fd.h.
+   Frame descriptor and scatter-gather definitions and the woke APIs used to manipulate them are defined in dpaa2-fd.h.

    Dequeue result struct and parsing APIs are defined in dpaa2-global.h.